sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/microfirmwares/rom_emulator.md

 * Pressing **SELECT** causes the ROM Emulator to re-read the `.autorun` file and reload the specified ROM, if available.
 The green LED will blink slowly to indicate the ROM is ready.
 * Holding **SELECT** for more than 10 seconds does **not** return to the Factory Reset screen.
 Instead, it **disables headless autorun mode** and returns the system to the Booster menu.
 The `.autorun` file remains on the microSD card but is ignored until the ROM Emulator is launched again.

-{: .note }
-A list of available ROM files can be found in the [ROMs repository](https://sidecartridge.com/roms/).
-In a standard ROM emulation setup, ROMs can be downloaded directly using the **[D]ownload** option in the setup screen.
-When using headless autorun mode, ROM files must typically be copied manually to the microSD card from your computer.

 ## 🛠️ Setting Up the Development Environment